 Return to top

 All students should be aware that the publication of scientific results entails a responsibility to provide other researchers with access to the raw data.
-The fifth edition of Publication Manual of the American Psychological Association states:
+The sixth edition of Publication Manual of the American Psychological Association states:

 Student progress is assessed in the Spring.
 More frequent assessments may be made if the Graduate Committee judges this to be necessary.